joesass/joesass.github.io/_posts/2017-03-24-setting-up-a-rails-app-with-rspec-and-postgres.md

 The `-T` will skip the testing framework altogether, and the `-d postgresql` will set postgres as the db.

-Now, in order to use rspec, all I need to do is add `gem 'rspec'` to the Gemfile in the test and development group and `bundle install`.
+Now, in order to use rspec, all I need to do is add `gem 'rspec-rails'`  to the Gemfile in the test and development group and `bundle install`.
+(Thanks Nicholas Hunt for the correction)

 Then, to generate the folders and files and helpers for the project, run: